Tealium/chef-splunk/README.md

 	recipe[splunk_cookbook::server]

-This will tell the splunk server to look in the dynamic config files located in templates/default/server/PROPS_FOLDER
+This will tell the splunk server to use the dynamic config files located in templates/default/server/SERVER_CONFIG_FOLDER

 	override_attributes(
 		"splunk_cookbook" => {